Frequently Asked Question

 Are compliance certificates recognized for PCI DSS validation?

-No. The only documentation recognized for PCI DSS validation are the official documents from the PCI SSC website.
-Any other form of certificate or documentation issued for the purposes of illustrating compliance to PCI DSS or any other PCI standard are not authorized or validated, and their use is not acceptable for evidencing compliance.
-The use of certificates or other non-authorized documentation to validate PCI DSS Requirement 12.8 and/or Requirement 12.9 is also not acceptable.
+No. The only documentation recognized for PCI DSS validation are the official form documents from the PCI SSC website.
+Any other form of certificate or documentation issued for the purposes of documenting compliance to PCI DSS or any other PCI SSC standard are not authorized or validated by PCI SSC, and their use is not acceptable for evidencing compliance.
+The use of certificates or other non-authorized documentation to validate compliance with PCI DSS requirements according to PCI DSS Requirements 12.8 and/or Requirement 12.9 is also not acceptable.

-The PCI SSC website is the only source of official reporting templates and forms that are approved and accepted by all payment brands.
-These include Report on Compliance (ROC) templates, Attestations of Compliance (AOC), Self-Assessment Questionnaires (SAQ), and Attestations of Scan Compliance for ASV scans.
-Only these official documents and forms are acceptable for the purposes of compliance validation.
+The PCI SSC website is the official source for reporting templates and forms that are approved by PCI SSC for the purposes of documenting compliance to PCI DSS or any other PCI SSC standard.
+These include template versions of the Report on Compliance (ROC), Attestations of Compliance (AOC), Self-Assessment Questionnaires (SAQ), and Attestations of Scan Compliance for ASV scans.

 Article Number: 1220